I WOULD LIKE TO PURCHASE ITEMS IN BULK.

-What do fiber optic cables and routers look like
+What does a fiber optic panel socket look like

 A fiber wall socket houses the fiber connector that terminates the incoming fiber cable.
 A Fiber Optic Socket Wall Outlet, also called a fiber optic faceplate or optical termination outlet, is a mounted interface designed to house and protect fiber optic terminations, such as SC, LC, or ST connectors.
 It provides a convenient access point for connecting devices like routers, modems, or other.